uhppoted/uhppoted-app-s3/README.md

-  --keys        Directory containing the public keys for RSA keys used to sign the ACL's --key         File containing the private RSA key used to sign the report --config      Sets the uhppoted.conf file to use for controller configurations --no-verify   Disables verification of the ACL file signature --no-log      Writes log messages to the console rather than the rotating log file --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers
+  --keys        Directory containing the public keys for RSA keys used to sign the ACL's --key         File containing the private RSA key used to sign the report --config      Sets the uhppoted.conf file to use for controller configurations --with-pin    Includes the card keypad PIN code when comparing cards --no-verify   Disables verification of the ACL file signature --no-log      Writes log messages to the console rather than the rotating log file --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers